The price tag of hustling: 5 actions to combat it.

-Having spent years immersed in Silicon Valley's tech culture, I understand the allure – and the potential pitfalls – of this mindset.
+From years immersed in Silicon Valley's tech culture, I know the allure—and the potential pitfalls—of the 'hustle' mentality, often painting a picture of relentless, fear-fueled effort.

 But let's pause and truly ask ourselves: what are we striving for?